 For more information, such as opening hours and prices go to the Chateau d’Ussy website.

-Construction of this chateau was both slow and complex as the river silt did not make for a very solid foundation.
-Would you believe that the building’s large stones had to be transported from a site 100 kilometres away?
+Construction of this chateau was slow and complex, as the river silt did not make for a very solid foundation.
+The building’s large stones had to be transported from a site 100 kilometres away.

 The French State purchased the Chateau d’Azay-le-Rideau in the early 20th century and it joined the distinguished list of Loire Valley UNESCO World Heritage sites, along with the other chateaux in this post.